-The parenthesised model in the title is needed, by the way, since it's essentially the same hardware - the 'IDOL 4S with Windows 10' was released in the USA first and only then did we get a wider worldwide release with the IDOL 4 Pro.
+By the way, the 'IDOL 4S with Windows 10', essentially the same hardware, was released in the USA first and only then did we get a wider worldwide release with the IDOL 4 Pro.
 Apart from supporting slightly different phone frequencies, I believe the hardware is identical.
 Infamously, some badgering was needed by me to get the IDOL 4 Pro fully supported for Windows 10 Mobile 'Creators Update' and 'Fall Creators Update' (Alcatel essentially forgot about the phone after release, they have a terrible record on phone updates across the board, so unless I'd intervened the IDOL 4 Pro would have ended life on the 'Anniversary Update'!), but the phone is still 'good to go', even out of the box and once updates are done.
-No hacking needed, though I can't vouch for the state of the American IDOL 4S etc. Comments welcome.
+No hacking needed (though I can't vouch for the state of the American IDOL 4S etc.)

-Why start with the IDOL 4 Pro in this series?
+Why bother with the IDOL 4 Pro here?
 Because it remains one of my favourite Windows-powered phones, helped by amazing JBL-tuned stereo speakers, a superb DAC for delivering audio through headphones, and a Snapdragon 820 chipset, the fastest on a Windows phone - ever (an honour shared with the HP Elite x3).

 OS and updates

 As mentioned above, the IDOL 4 Pro should be bang up to date on the latest Windows 10 Mobile FCU build, last updated in January 2020.
 If it's not then something's wrong, perhaps you were on the Insiders programme while it was live in 2017?
 In which case, you may have left it too late to 'leave' the programme and you'll want to undergo my infamous 'refresh' procedure, to sort things out.

 One of the biggest bugbears for some people with the IDOL 4 Pro has been poor fingerprint sensor performance.
 There are/were three issues here: